Adelodunpeter25/ContactFast/README.md

 1. User copies code snippet for their desired framework
 2. Changes `to` email to their own
 3. Adds form to their website
-4. First submission sends activation email
+4. First submission auto-verifies the domain and sends:
-5. User clicks activation link
+   - The contact form submission
+   - A verification confirmation email
-6. All future submissions work automatically
+5. All future submissions work automatically

 ## 📋 For Users (How to Use)

 ### Step 1: Copy Your Desired Code Snippet

 [View All Code Snippets](./FORM_EXAMPLES.md)

 ### Step 2: Customize